 Our Luberon Experience week focuses on the north side of the Luberon, a lovely valley with incredible views across the Luberon valley to the Monts de Vaucluse and the distinctive 6,272-foot peak of Mont Ventoux in the distance.
 There’s so much to see and do in this area without making the drive to the other side.

 That said, the south side of the Luberon (its “Côté Sud”) offers its own distinct pleasures, and our Return to the Luberon week provides a great opportunity for our travelers to venture further south.
-“Return to the Luberon is a special week for “alumni” travelers who want to experience more of beautiful Provence.
+“Return to the Luberon” is a special week for “alumni” travelers who want to experience more of beautiful Provence.
 We’ve hosted groups in 2013, 2014 and 2016 and will welcome our next Return group in May 2018.
 No two Return weeks have been exactly the same.

 South of the Luberon

 The south side of the Luberon– between the Luberon and the Durance River– has a more gentle characteristic.
 And there’s a more Mediterranean climate, a bit warmer and drier.
 Most of the villages are on flat ground, surrounded by vineyards and wineries, farms, and country estates.
 There are impressive chateaus from the Middle Ages and Renaissance eras at Lourmarin, Ansouis, Lauris and Tour d’Aigues.
-The Durance River, the major river and water source in Provence, sets the southern boundary, with its source in the Alps and finally flowing in the Rhône near Avignon.
+The Durance River, the major river and water source in Provence, sets the southern boundary, with its source in the Alps and finally flowing into the Rhône near Avignon.
 After crossing the river near Pertuis, the busy city of Aix-en-Provence lies just 30 minutes further to the south.

 Our Return to the Luberon groups always enjoy a very full day south of the Luberon.
 You could spend a week, a month or more in this area, exploring villages, markets, restaurants, shops, castles, wineries, even a recreational lake.
 But to get us started, we’ll focus on a few of our favorites: three villages, a castle, and a bridge.